 Almond oil is an extract from the edible seeds – almonds – of the Prunus dulcis tree.
 This tree originates from Southwest Asia and the Middle East reaching as far as the Indus River of Pakistan.
 Despite being considered as a nut, almond is actually a drupe.
 It is a seed contained in a shell that has a layer of flesh surrounding it.
-People eat it as a whole, grind it into flour, take it as non-dairy milk, and even use its oil.
+People eat it whole, grind it into flour, take it as non-dairy milk, and even use its oil.
 The food and cosmetic industry also make use of almonds and the almond oil.

 Almond oil, extracted from almonds, has many health benefits.
 It is a significant component used in skincare and haircare products.
 It even has medicinal properties, which make it a popular oil in Ayurveda – a field of alternative medicine.
 There are several rather unconventional uses of almond oil as well.
 According to research, almond oil can prove to be an alternative, renewable biofuel source.
 Evidence has it that it can prevent diabetes and cancer as well.
 Furthermore, it is beneficial for pets too.

 Almond oil is known for its versatility.
 It is a significant component in skincare and haircare products.
 It also has a major use in aromatherapy.
 Read on to learn more about almond oil, its types, how it is made and its many benefits and uses.

 Types of almond oil